bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:00:03

 Yeah.
-So as a side note here, like this is a constant sort of like thing that gets brought up.
+So as a side note here, like this is a constant sort of thing that gets brought up.
 Like is GitHub centralization a risk?

 Sjors Provoost: 01:00:11